bufalobk/lambda-2-ecs-example/README.md

 Re-architecturing application stack is unacceptable due to the time constraint.
 Your service needs to be mitigated/fixed as soon as possible.

 **Solution:** Migrating your Lambda function to run in a Docker container managed by ECS.
-This method allows you to use your existing Lambda functions so you don’t need to code anything over again or re-architecturing application stack.
+This method allows you to use your existing Lambda functions so you don’t need to code anything over again or re-architecturing application stack via different triggering mechanisms.
 Your new ECS task will still accept trigger event data as if it is working as a Lambda function.
+You may also be able to configure ECS instance to be launched on on-demand fashion, i.e., ECS instance is launched on trigger event and terminated as soon as ECS task is completed.
 The whole migration process could be completed in less than 30 minutes (or 1 hour).

 **General steps:**